Malini Ranganathan

 Associate Professor, Department of Environment, Development, and Health

-Professor Ranganathan has published over 20 peer-reviewed journal articles and two books: “Corruption Plots: Stories, Ethics, and Publics of the Late Capitalist City” (Cornell University Press, 2023) and Rethinking Difference in India Through Racialization: Caste, Tribe, and Hindu Nationalism in Transnational Perspective.”
-She is the recipient of the 2023 Harold M. Rose Award for Antiracism Research and Practice from the American Association of Geographers and an 2017-19 American Council of Learned Societies Collaborative Grant.
+Professor Ranganathan is the co-recipient (with David Pike and Sapana Doshi) of the 2024 Anthony Leeds Critical Urban Anthropology book award for the book “Corruption Plots” and the 2023 Harold M. Rose Award for Antiracism Research and Practice from the American Association of Geographers.
+She also received a 2017-19 American Council of Learned Societies Collaborative Grant.
 She is currently senior personnel on a National Science Foundation grant project that promotes equitable and sustainable urban and regional food systems.

 Current Projects